Welcome to the OWASP Top 10 - 2021

 Therefore, we only pick eight of ten categories from the data because it's incomplete.
 The other two categories are from the Top 10 community survey.
 It allows the practitioners on the front lines to vote for what they see as the highest risks that might not be in the data (and may never be expressed in data).

 There are three primary sources of data.
 We identify them as Human-assisted Tooling (HaT), Tool-assisted Human (TaH), and raw Tooling.

 Tooling and HaT are high-frequency finding generators.
 Tools will look for specific vulnerabilities and tirelessly attempt to find every instance of that vulnerability and will generate high finding counts for some vulnerability types.
 Look at Cross-Site Scripting, which is typically one of two flavors: it's either a more minor, isolated mistake or a systemic issue.
-When it's a systemic issue, the finding counts can be in the thousands for an application.
+When it's a systemic issue, the finding counts can be in the thousands for a single application.
 This high frequency drowns out most other vulnerabilities found in reports or data.

 TaH, on the other hand, will find a broader range of vulnerability types but at a much lower frequency due to time constraints.
 When humans test an application and see something like Cross-Site Scripting, they will typically find three or four instances and stop.
 They can determine a systemic finding and write it up with a recommendation to fix on an application-wide scale.
 There is no need (or time) to find every instance.

 Suppose we take these two distinct data sets and try to merge them on frequency.
 In that case, the Tooling and HaT data will drown the more accurate (but broad) TaH data and is a good part of why something like Cross-Site Scripting has been so highly ranked in many lists when the impact is generally low to moderate.
 It's because of the sheer volume of findings.
 (Cross-Site Scripting is also reasonably easy to test for, so there are many more tests for it as well).